 You need to do something to regain control, because what is project management without some form of control over your project?
 A disaster!

 There are a number of reasons why perfectly good projects will suddenly take a turn for the worse and careen out of control.
 The following are a couple of these reasons:

-- The Project Plan Was Not Fully Baked – Everyone is so eager to get started on a new project that they run full speed ahead without pausing to reflect on what it will truly take to get this project done.
+- The Project Plan Was Not Fully Baked – Everyone is so eager to open up their planning tools and start this new project that they run full speed ahead without pausing to reflect on what it will truly take to get this project done.
 People feel a couple of whiteboard sessions with some workflows and diagrams sketched out are enough to answer the question of what is project management and enough to get started.It doesn’t take too long to realize there was an entire set of functionality that was missing, or requirements that were overlooked, or technology not clearly understood that begins to raise its ugly head on a project that is about to take a turn for the worse.

 - Scope Creep – Ah, the nemesis of any project manager.There’s an expression that no good deed goes unpunished and scope creep is the epitome of where that punishment is delivered.A client may wonder what is project management without some sort of flexibility.
 They ask for a little bit extra here, a small feature request over there, and a bit of an accelerated time line to top it all off.
 You want to keep them happy, but the moment you say “yes” to any of the above requests without proper change control documents in place, you own the problems that ensue.Your project will now be careening out of control as clients forget the favor you attempted to do for them by bending the rules a bit and only focus on what has not been delivered.
 The result?
 A project that is out of control.